tjsego/mechanica/README.md

 Pre-built binaries of the latest Mechanica developments are archived at the [Mechanica Azure project](https://dev.azure.com/Mechanica-sim/Mechanica).
 Installing pre-built binaries requires [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
+Binaries on Linux require the Mesa packages `libgl1-mesa-dev` and `libegl1-mesa-dev`.
 Packages include a convenience script `mx_install_env` that installs the dependencies of the Mechanica installation on execution.
 After installing the dependencies environment, the Mechanica installation can be used after executing the following steps